-2. Collaborate - Work together
+2. Collaborate for efficiency

-In today's environment, it seems that lawyers are expected to be more than just lawyers and to have a wealth of knowledge in areas outside of traditional legal areas such as technology, project management and process improvement, and at the same time to continue to work with specialists from such areas.
+In today's environment, it seems that lawyers are expected to be more than just lawyers.
+They are expected to have a wealth of knowledge in areas outside of traditional legal, such as technology, project management and process improvement.
 To make the most of the skills of those involved, legal departments should "opt in to have a tech person for tech things and a lawyer to do legal work."